title

 10/09/09

-Steven Brint and John Aubrey Douglass present a discussion of student culture and academic engagement in the University of California at a meeting of LERU universities in Amsterdam.
+Steven Brint and John Aubrey Douglass presented a discussion of student culture and academic engagement in the University of California at a meeting of LERU universities in Amsterdam.

 05/01/09

-The 3rd annual SERU Symposium on the Student Experience in the Research University will be held at UC Berkeley.
-Steven Brint, Gregg Thomson, and John Aubrey Douglass will present a paper highlighting findings from the 2008 UC Undergraduate Experience Survey.
+The 3rd annual SERU Symposium on the Student Experience in the Research University was held at UC Berkeley.
+Steven Brint, Gregg Thomson, and John Aubrey Douglass presented a paper highlighting findings from the 2008 UC Undergraduate Experience Survey.

 04/22/09

-Steven Brint will present a colloquium at the University of California, Irvine on the market model and the growth and decline of academic fields in U.S. colleges and Universities.
+Steven Brint presented a colloquium at the University of California, Irvine on the market model and the growth and decline of academic fields in U.S. colleges and Universities.

 04/10/09

-Steven Brint will be honored at the Pacific Sociological Association meetings for the 20th anniversary of The Diverted Dream.
-He will join a panel discussion of the book with his co-author, Jerome Karabel, and Alicia Dowd from the University of Southern California.
+Steven Brint was honored at the Pacific Sociological Association meetings for the 20th anniversary of The Diverted Dream.
+He joined a panel discussion of the book with his co-author, Jerome Karabel, and Alicia Dowd from the University of Southern California.

 03/24/09

-Steven Brint will present a lecture at Teachers College, Columbia University on "Student Culture in an Age of Mass Consumerist Higher Education."
-The lecture is based on C&U 2000 studies of undergraduate students.
+Steven Brint presented a lecture at Teachers College, Columbia University on "Student Culture in an Age of Mass Consumerist Higher Education."
+The lecture was based on C&U 2000 studies of undergraduate students.

 03/20/09

-Steven Brint will present a paper on "The Market Model and the Rise and Fall of Academic Fields, 1975-2000" at the Eastern Sociological Society meetings in Baltimore.
+Steven Brint presented a paper on "The Market Model and the Rise and Fall of Academic Fields, 1975-2000" at the Eastern Sociological Society meetings in Baltimore.

 01/24/09

-Steven Brint will present a keynote address to the inaugural meeting of the Portuguese Sociology of Education Society in Lisbon on the transformation of the American professoriate.
+Steven Brint presented a keynote address to the inaugural meeting of the Portuguese Sociology of Education Society in Lisbon on the transformation of the American professoriate.

 11/20/08

-Colleges & Universities welcomes two new members of the staff, Kerry Mulligan and Matthew Baron Rotondi, both graduate students in Sociology at the University of California, Riverside.
+Colleges & Universities welcomed two new members of the staff, Kerry Mulligan and Matthew Baron Rotondi, both graduate students in Sociology at the University of California, Riverside.

 11/01/08